hypermodeinc/modusGraph/README.md

    <a href="https://discord.gg/4z4GshR7fq">Discord</a>
 <p>

-**ModusDB a high-performance transactional database system.** It's designed to be type-first, schema-agnostic, and portable.
-ModusDB provides type-first APIs that makes it simple to build new apps, paired with support for advanced use cases through the Dgraph Query Language (DQL).
-And, it's really fast.
+**ModusDB is a high-performance, transactional database system.** It's designed to be type-first, schema-agnostic, and portable.
+ModusDB provides object-oriented APIs that makes it simple to build new apps, paired with support for advanced use cases through the Dgraph Query Language (DQL).
+A dynamic schema allows for natural relations to be expressed in your data with performance that scales with your use case.

-ModusDB is available as a Go package for running in-process.
-When paired with [modus functions](https://github.com/hypermodeinc/modus), it's never been easier to build a complete backend.
+ModusDB is available as a Go package for running in-process, providing low-latency reads, writes, and vector searches.
+The modus framework is optimized for apps that require sub-second response times.
+We’ve made trade-offs to prioritize speed and simplicity.

+We designed modusDB to augment [modus functions](https://github.com/hypermodeinc/modus) with simple to use data and vector storage.
+When paired together, you can build a complete AI semantic search or retrieval-augmented generation (RAG) feature with a single framework.

 ## Quickstart